 One highlight in Jack’s Christian music career was the numerous performances shared with Louisiana’s Governor Jimmy Davis.
 This “Old Man“ was surely an inspiration to so many.

 Jack is presently retired from the Mississippi Department of Corrections.
-He and Linda have been married for fifty four years and have two children, three grandchildren and two great-granddaughters.
+He and Linda have been married for fifty seven years and have two children, three grandchildren and two great-granddaughters.
 They currently live in Utica, Mississippi, and are active members of Utica Baptist Church.

 Jack’s heart is conducting the music in revival in smaller churches and his prayer is that God will continue to use him wherever He sends’